70+ Concealed Carry Mistakes and How to Avoid Them [Update]

 dirty gun

 Your firearm won't operate at optimal levels if you don't take care of it.
-Make cleaning your firearm a habit that goes with shooting.
-Every time you fire the weapon, clean it.
+Make cleaning your firearm a habit that is part of responsible gun ownership.

 1911A1-JH02